MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 Now that you've nailed the professional experience section, you can tackle the education section.

-When choosing these bullets, prioritize the ones with the greatest impact: where you led teams at your local charity, implemented a change at your alma mater, spearheaded the fundraising committee for your high school's 5th-year reunion, and raised several hundred thousand dollars, etc. As with the rest of the resume, your goal is to depict leadership potential, the ability to drive results, and a knack for collaboration.
+When choosing these bullets, prioritize the ones with the most significant impact: where you led teams at your local charity, implemented a change at your alma mater, spearheaded the fundraising committee for your high school's 5th-year reunion, raised several hundred thousand dollars, etc.

-Here's how your section might look:
+Here's a couple examples of how this section might look:

 Key Takeaways